kstenerud/concise-encoding/cbe-specification.md

 A map associates objects (keys) with other objects (values).
 Map keys can be any mix of [keyable types](#keyable-types).
 Values can be any mix of any type, including other containers.

-A map is ordered by default unless otherwise negotiated between parties (for example via a schema), and must not contain duplicate keys (including values across numeric types).
+A map is unordered by default unless otherwise negotiated between parties (for example via a schema).

+A map must not contain duplicate keys (including values across numeric types).
 For example, the following keys would clash:

  * 2000 (16-bit integer)
  * 2000 (32-bit integer)